TLara1/TLara1.github.io/_projects/19_project.md

 We have made progress, but still have a good ways to go.
 The introduction of $$\sigma^{ij}$$ actually complicates the problem further by adding $$9$$ more unknown componenets of the tensor, while Eq. \ref{eq: Cauchy momentum equation} only gives three more equations.

+### Angular Momentum
+To constrain the stress tensor, we consider the generalization of Newton's second law to angular momentum,